Skip to content

 Director's liability under Dutch law

-As director of a company, you may enter into agreements with suppliers and customers.
-The basic principle here is that the company is liable for the consequences of its actions.
-In principle, therefore, as a director you are not liable for actions on behalf of the company.
+As director of a company in the Netherlands, you may enter into agreements with suppliers and customers.
+Under Dutch law, the basic principle here is that the company is liable for the consequences of its actions.
+In principle, therefore, as a director, you are not liable for actions on behalf of the company.
 However, facts and circumstances may arise that make it possible for you, as a director, to be held liable by the company itself or – in addition to the company – by third parties.
-Our Dutch law firm in the Netherlands has a team of experienced Dutch company attorneys in the Netherlands who can assist regarding director’s liability under Dutch law.
+Our Dutch corporate law firm in the Netherlands has a team of experienced Dutch company attorneys in the Netherlands who can assist regarding director’s liability under Dutch law.

 Internal directors’ liability under Dutch law